 We can also attempt to make retrospective assessments of value as in the instance of theft, loss or damage.

 Q: Do you do home visits, in person appraisals and offer art consultancy services and how much does it cost?

-Answer: Yes and it is payable by the hour or part thereof and it depends entirely where you are of course.
-Travel costs are necessary.
+Answer: Yes and it is a service payable by the hour or part thereof and it depends entirely where you are of course if travel costs are necessary.

 Contact us directly for that information and a quote.

 Q. How do we contact you?

 Fill in the >Contact< form on the web site and tell us exactly how we may assist you.

 If you wish to send a more detailed private letter you may do so to;

 When sending images, please try to restrict the size of the files to under 500kbs unless larger files are requested by us.

 Q: Do you charge a PERCENTAGE of value or as part of the fee for any valuation appraisal?